dazinator/dazinator.github.io/source/_posts/2015-09-02-asp-net-5-projects-nuget-npm-gulp-bower-jspm-aurelia-part2.md

 ![jspmmissingcss.PNG]({{site.baseurl}}/assets/posts/jspmmissingcss.PNG)

+#### Why aren't we loading JQuery and Bootstrap anymore?

-Why is that?
-Well it's because we no longer directly include the `bootstrap` and `jquery` scripts into our `_Layout.cshtml` file, so they aren't being loaded!
-So we aren't getting 404's anymore.
+We are no longer directly including the `bootstrap` and `jquery` scripts into our `_Layout.cshtml` file, so they aren't being loaded!
+So we aren't seeing any 404's anymore within the browser console window - which is good, but don't we need those files for our site to function?

 This is the nature of `modular` javascript.
-What we have transitioned to now, is a Modular concept, where `bootstrap` and `jquery` are modules that will only be loaded, if we load a module that requires them as dependencies.
+What we are in the process of transitioning to now, is a Modular concept, where `bootstrap` and `jquery` are modules that will only be loaded, if some other module that we are loading via the module loader, requires them as dependencies.

-With that in mind, the module we are currently loading is one called `js/site`
+With that in mind, let's look at the module we are currently loading via the module loader.
+It's one called `js/site`

 ```xml
 <script>System.import("js/site");</script>
 ```

-This resolves to the `js/site.js` file in our `wwwroot` directory.
-This file is currently empty, meaning there are no dependencies declared in there to any other modules, and this, there is nothing else that the module loader needs to load, and that's why it doesn't bother loading `JQuery` or `Bootstrap` anymore.
+This resolves (thanks to the `config.js` file) to the `js/site.js` file in our `wwwroot` directory.
+This file is currently empty, meaning it also has no dependencies declared in it for any other modules.
+This is why the module loader no longer bothers to load `JQuery` or `Bootstrap` anymore.

-This is good, because in our application, we might have some simple pages that don't require `JQuery` to be loaded.
+This is good, because in our application, we might have some simple pages that don't require `JQuery` or `Bootstrap` to be loaded.
 We might have other pages that use all sorts of javascript libraries and fancy plugins.
-Therefore, in our `_Layout.cshtml` file, we will keep our dependencies as few as possible, and ensure that only dependencies that we require on **every page** will be included.
+It's nice that we are only including stuff that's actually "needed".

+Therefore, as our `js/site` module is being loaded in our `_Layout.cshtml` file - which means it's going to be loaded on **every page**, let's limit it's dependencies to only the modules that we know every page will require.

-Let's now assume that we are willing to load `JQuery`, and `Bootstrap` as a dependency for every page:
+So, let's now assume that we are willing to load `JQuery`, and `Bootstrap` as a dependency for every page:

 1. Open `site.js` and insert the following code, then save it an re-run your application: